 What rights do I have as a copyright owner?

-- Can I still violate another person's copyright if I didn't intend to infringe?
+- Can I still violate another person's copyright on Instagram if I didn't intend to infringe?

-- What are copyrights and what do they protect?
+- What is copyright and what does it protect?

-- What information do I need to include in a copyright report?
+- What information do I need to include in a copyright report to Instagram?